howonlee/mertonon/essays/value.md

 - I am therefore less interested in looking at AI from an economic point of view than in looking at economics from an AI point of view.

 - Unlike most CSP instances, economic systems are required to be anytime, highly available, algorithmically online, legible to even the illiterate, distributed and durable even towards war, systematic attack and disaster.
 They also have to be durable to poor problem-posing - they have to elicit their own problem statements - and incomplete knowledge.
-- This is why the signature data structure of the economic CSP is the _set of prices_.
+- This is why the signature datatype of the economic CSP is the _set of prices_.
+- A set of prices is easily seen to be an abstract datatype - one can query a price from the set, one can bid and ask to adjust prices, etc.
-- Our contention is that prices are a data structure with respect to the variables in the world and the constraints upon those variables.
+- Our contention is that realized prices are a data structure forming a distributed connectionist-like (neural network-like) representation with respect to the variables in the world and the constraints upon those variables.

 - A theory of value is a theory of why prices exist and how they are determined.
 - We do not respect the _coloring_ of variables like other previous theories of value - this is one formal way to put Sutton's bitter lesson, which is entirely empirical in nature.